JoelAtDeluxe/template-flask-microservice/readme.md

 ### Recommended Environment

 * Linux
-  * Though OSX should be equally fine
+  * Though OSX should be equally fine.
+* IDE
-* Visual Studio Code with the python plugin
+  * [Free] Visual Studio Code with the python plugin
-  * PyCharm / Intellij IDEA should be equally fine (maybe even better than vscode)
+  * [Pay] PyCharm / Intellij IDEA should be equally fine (maybe even better than vscode)

 ### First Run

 To start, it may be easiest to run the `make setup` target, which will install a user pipenv version, install the pipenv dependencies for this project, and create a .env file.
-You will wnat to update the .env file with any additional private configurations necessary for your local testing.
+You will want to update the .env file with any additional private configurations necessary for your local testing.

 To test out the server, you can run `make run`.
 A few alternatives exist: